-Understanding the importance of rebalancing
+Understanding the Importance of Rebalancing

 Rebalancing is a crucial aspect of managing an ETF portfolio.
 It involves periodically adjusting the allocation of different assets within your portfolio to maintain the desired investment strategy.
 The main goal of rebalancing is to restore your portfolio to its original asset allocation, ensuring that it remains aligned with your investment objectives and risk tolerance.